Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 A basic bath or body oil can be made from any good cold pressed vegetable or nut oil.
 Pour into a jar or bottle, add a teaspoon of wheat germ oil, and add ten drops of lavender essential oil.
 Use after (or in) a warm bath every day during the winter months.

-Facials and cleansing masks are also easy to make at home.
+For beautiful skin, try cleansing and moisturizing facials.
 Many things can be added to facials including vegetable oils, green clay, honey, essential oils, aloe vera, oats, eggs, raw vegetables, cider vinegar, and fruit pulp.
+To deep cleanse, use a green clay mask followed by an oil facial.
 Add geranium essential oil for normal skin, rose oil for dry skin, jojoba oil for oily skin, avocado oil for sensitive skin, and frankincense essential oil for mature skin.
 Good carrier oils include apricot kernel, almond, hazelnut, walnut, jojoba, olive, flaxseed, grape seed, and safflower.

 A favorite facial oil for dry to normal skin combines a tablespoon of jojoba oil, two drops of geranium essential oil, a drop of frankincense essential oil, and a drop of myrrh essential oil.
 A good facial oil for normal to oily skin combines a tablespoon of jojoba oil, three drops of lavender, and three drops of ylang-ylang essential oil.
 Apply before bedtime with fingertips, using gentle circular motions.